-Refugee Transitions has compiled various resources related to helping newcomers in our shared communities.
-More resources are available to RT volunteers.
-If you are interested in becoming an RT volunteer, please check reftrans.org/apply for all details.
+Refugee & Immigrant Transitions has compiled various resources related to helping newcomers in our shared communities.
+More resources are available to RIT volunteers.
+If you are interested in becoming an RIT volunteer, please check reftrans.org/apply for all details.

-Refugee Transitions often receives requests for assistance outside of our current service areas.
+Refugee & Immigrant Transitions often receives requests for assistance outside of our current service areas.
 We have compiled some local resources which may be useful to newcomers and those assisting them.

 Resources in San Francisco and Alameda County